History of the K-9 Unit

-Following the outstanding work that Axel has performed for our department and community as a whole, we have acquired two new dogs to take over the legacy that he has left.
+Following the outstanding work that Axel has performed for our department and community as a whole, we have expanded our K-9 division to take over the legacy that he has left.
 We are pleased to have both a full service patrol dog and a dedicated narcotic detection dog.

-Officer Ross and Officer Achille, along with their K-9 partners were trained by the Plymouth County Sheriff's Department in Bridgewater Massachusetts.
+Officer Ross and Pedy were trained by the Plymouth County Sheriff's Department in Bridgewater Massachusetts.

 Police Comfort K-9